tinkerbell/tinkerbell-docs/docs/contrib/index.md

 Some advice for getting started is to figure out a way to scope your contribution to a single repository.
 This is a good practice because it simplifies development and helps us to avoid breaking changes.

-At this current stage we are far from out first stable release, it means that it is a perfect time to actually have breaking changes, you can read more about [this topic at the proposal](https://github.com/tinkerbell/proposals/blob/master/proposals/0011/README.md).
+At this current stage we are far from out first stable release, which means that occasionally we will have breaking changes.
+For more on our policy about breaking changes, check out the [proposal regarding breaking changes](https://github.com/tinkerbell/proposals/blob/master/proposals/0011/README.md).

 ## Proposals